FilipePacheco73/Bellum-Astrum/README.md

 > **Note:**
 > - Make sure your `DATABASE_URL` environment variable is set to your PostgreSQL connection string before running these commands.
-> - If `DATABASE_URL` is not set, the project will use SQLite locally by default (for development only).

 ### Clean Imports
 ```python